HozielMaverick/HozielMaverick.github.io/Capstone.md

 First, it is important to understand why thin-film lithium niobate (TFLN) and waveguide crossings are attractive technologies for modern photonic integrated circuits (PICs).
 TFLN is a thin-film implementation of lithium niobate, as opposed to traditional bulk lithium niobate used in conventional Mach-Zehnder modulators (MZMs).
 By reducing the material thickness and increasing optical confinement, TFLN enables more compact and densely integrated photonic chips while improving electro-optic performance.

-First, it is important to understand why thin-film lithium niobate (TFLN) and waveguide crossings are attractive technologies for modern photonic integrated circuits (PICs).
-TFLN is a thin-film implementation of lithium niobate, as opposed to traditional bulk lithium niobate used in conventional Mach-Zehnder modulators (MZMs).
-By reducing the waveguide thickness, the optical mode becomes more tightly confined within the lithium niobate layer.
-This tighter confinement improves the spatial overlap between the optical field and the applied RF electric field, enabling more efficient electro-optic modulation while allowing photonic chips to become smaller and more densely integrated.

 The phase modulation induced by the electro-optic (Pockels) effect can be expressed as: